Last updated in August 2018

 In development cooperation, Barbados has indirect links with Germany through German agreements with the Caribbean Community (CARICOM), cooperation focusing on sustainable economic development, the promotion of renewable energy and adaptation to climate change.
 Since 2011, Barbados has no longer been classed as a developing country and official bilateral development cooperation has been terminated.

-German institutions like the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the National Metrology Institute of Germany (PTB) and the Centrum für internationale Migration und Entwicklung (International Centre for Migration and Development – CIM) work together with the following Barbados-based organisations: the Caribbean Development Bank (CDB), the CARICOM Regional Organisation for Standards and Quality (CROSQ), the Caribbean Export Development Agency (CEDA) and the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE).
+German institutions such as the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the National Metrology Institute of Germany (PTB) and the Centrum für internationale Migration und Entwicklung (International Centre for Migration and Development – CIM) work together with the following Barbados-based organisations: the Caribbean Development Bank (CDB), the CARICOM Regional Organisation for Standards and Quality (CROSQ), the Caribbean Export Development Agency (CEDA) and the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE).

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.